Grieving While Leading: The Inner and Outer Expression of Loss in Business

 And mourning is the part that business culture does not know what to do with.

-If you are grieving and still showing up in your business, hear this:
+If you are grieving and still showing up, hear this.

 You are allowed to mourn while you lead.

-• Let your audience know you are in a tender season
+• Let your audience know where you are, if it feels right

-• Reduce your client load or pause your launch
+• Reduce your client load or pause a launch

 • Wear or display something symbolic to acknowledge your mourning